top of page

 “He’s faded!” they said laughing.

 I was blown away by the fact they were smoking weed in the movie.
+It was like I had never noticed it before.
 I thought it was so cool.
-Are they allowed to do that?
-The weed must be fake.

 When the main characters sat and smoked together, I imagined we were there smoking with them.
-Mike did his best impressions of Pinky the music store owner.
-It was terrible.
-We all laughed until our sides hurt.
+Mike did his best impressions of one of the movie characters; Pinky the music store owner.
+He walked around the room like a flamboyant pimp, swatting invisible flies and fixing an imaginary Jeri curl.

 For Sophomore year Griffin was getting sent to some fancy military academy in Texas.
 At the end of the summer, he would be leaving so, Griffin and I made it our personal mission to smoke weed everyday of our summer break.

 Despite not having a ton of money we somehow pulled it off by putting together cash our parents gave us for lunch and allowance.
+Some days we got smoked out (given free weed) by Griffin's older brother.
+Other days we managed to meet up with other stoner friends from school.

 As a teen I had a bit of an anger problem.
-I used to get in lots of fights at school and in my neighborhood.
-I used to get upset when people playfully teased me.
-I could not control my emotions.
-Smoking weed completely killed that person inside of me.
-It gave me a sense of patience and control.
+I used to get in lots of fights at school and in my neighborhood over stupid stuff like video games and Pokemon cards.
+I got easily upset when people playfully teased me.
+I had a hard time controlling my emotions.

 I also experienced a lot of anxiety all the time.
 I have a large IQ and as a child this can be a blessing and a curse.
 It is like my brain is always operating at full power full speed.
 It does not shut off.
 I am constantly thinking.
 Constantly multitasking just to keep my brain distracted.